 - Clams, if using, will need about 5 to 7 minutes.

-This vibrant meal is a feast for the eyes, especially when served on newspapers with garnishes.
-Here are a few pointers for a successful seafood boil:
+This vibrant meal is a feast for the eyes, especially when served over newspapers with garnishes.
+Here are a few pointers for this easy seafood boil recipe:

-- Versatility of Ingredients: No need to stick to the recipe strictly.
+- Versatility of Ingredients: You don’t need to stick to the recipe strictly.
 Add other proteins like lobster, clams, or different sausages to your liking.

-- Fresh Vegetables: While frozen seafood is acceptable, use fresh corn for the best flavor.
+- Fresh Veggies: While frozen seafood is acceptable, use fresh corn for the best flavor.
 Don’t hesitate to include other vegetables, like green beans or peas.

 - Avoid Overcooking Shrimp: Overcooked shrimp turns rubbery.
 If the crab needs more time, remove the cooked shrimp from the pot.